 Legal protection in mental coercive care in the home situation: the first-line professionals attitude

-To ensure the safety of citizens, compulsory prevention measures are increasingly being taken by the state to minimise risks.
-With this change in the local approach to potential risk, it requires that, in addition to good care provision, the legal competences of frontline professionals are safeguarded in good care.
-Annemarie van de Weert will do her PhD research on this topic, at the intersection of healthcare, security and law.
+In order to guarantee the safety of citizens, mandatory prevention measures are increasingly being taken to reduce risks.
+This change is reflected in the local approach to confused people.
+It's important that in addition to good caregivership, socio-legal competences of primary care professionals are also guaranteed in good care.
+Annemarie van de Weert is doing PhD research on this subject, at the intersection of care, safety and law.

 - Socio-legal dilemmas in the context of forced measures, such as coercive care, are mapped out.

 - Legal competences of the first-line professional with regard to the realization of legal protection are explained.

 - Action perspective is offered to the first-line professional for better client support in coercive care processes.